Dadu, Sindh

-Dadu is the 11th largest city of Sindh Province and 52nd largest city in Pakistan with a population of 171,191 (2017).
+Dadu is the 11th most populous city of Sindh Province and 52nd most populous city in Pakistan with a population of 171,191 (2017).
 It is located 100 miles (160 km) to the north of Hyderabad, the second largest city of Sindh.

 History

 The early history of this city is unknown.
-It is generally believed that Dadu was founded as a village by Syed Dad Muhammad Shah Alias Dadu Shah during the Kalhora dynasty (1701–1783).
-Dadu Shah was a powerful religious leader and landlord and had close relations with Kalhora rulers.
-Some historians are of the opinion that the old name of Dadu was Marakhpur which was conquered by Mian Yar Muhammad Kalhoro during the first decade of the 18th century.
+It is generally believed that Dadu was founded as a village by Sardar Dadu Khan Kalhoro during the Kalhora dynasty (1701–1783).
+Dadu Khan Kalhoro was a powerful Tribe leader and landlord and had close relations with Kalhora rulers and was called Daderah.
+Some historians are of the opinion that the old name of Dadu was Marakhpur, which was conquered by Mian Yar Muhammad Kalhoro during the first decade of the 18th century.
 Nowadays, Marakhpur is a small locality in Dadu City.